God Doesn’t Want You to Be Happy More Than Anything

 But that is not the way you learned Christ!—assuming that you have heard about him and were taught in him, as the truth is in Jesus, to put off your old self, which belongs to your former manner of life and is corrupt through deceitful desires, and to be renewed in the spirit of your minds, and to put on the new self, created after the likeness of God in true righteousness and holiness.
 Therefore, having put away falsehood, let each one of you speak the truth with his neighbor, for we are members one of another.

 Let us start by examining our relationship with Jesus Christ.
 How is your relationship?
 How is your prayer life?
 How much do you read your Bible?
-These are not just questions we examine at a camp then forget about.
+These are not just questions we examine at a conference then forget about.
 These questions are a Christian’s way of life.
-We don’t move on from these topics but do our best to grow in our intimacy with Christ through these things.
+We don’t move on from these topics but do our best to grow in our knowledge and intimacy with Christ through these things.

 From now on, approach every situation with God, for God’s glory.
 Radical?
 Yes.
 Biblical?
 Yes.
 God never taught us to chase what makes us happy.
 That is a shallow way of life.
 Rather, a joy, found in Christ alone, that can sustain through even difficult situations, sounds more like God’s way of life.